Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Introduction

 \subsection{Related Work}

+\paragraph{Information sharing in theory and practice.} The idea of information-sharing and the study of more general \emph{information structures} have been extensively studied in decentralized stochastic control \citep{witsenhausen1971separation,nayyar2010optimal,nayyar2013decentralized}, as well as dynamic games \citep{nayyar2013common,gupta2014common,ouyang2016dynamic}.
+The common-information-based approach in the seminal works \cite{nayyar2013common,nayyar2013decentralized} provided significant inspiration for our work.
+The information-sharing structures in these works have enabled \emph{backward-induction-based} planning algorithms even in this decentralized setting.
+Performance bounds of information compression in such a framework were later derived in \cite{mao2020information,kao2022common}.
+However, neither computation nor sample complexities of the algorithms were analyzed in these works.
+On the other hand, information-sharing has become a normal practice in empirical MARL \citep{lowe2017multi,sunehag2018value,rashid2020monotonic}, usually instantiated via the so-called \emph{centralized training}, where all agents' information was shared in the training to improve learning efficiency.
+However, information-sharing/structure has not been fully investigated in the theoretical studies of MARL.

 \paragraph{Decentralized stochastic control and decision-making.} Decentralized stochastic control and decision-making are known to have unique challenges, compared to the single-agent and centralized counterpart, since the seminal works \cite{witsenhausen1968counterexample,tsitsiklis1985complexity}.
-In particular, \cite{tsitsiklis1985complexity} shows that variations of the classical ``team decision problem'' can be \texttt{NP-hard}.
-Later, \cite{bernstein2002complexity} shows that planning in Dec-POMDPs, a special class of POSGs with an identical reward function shared across agents, can be \texttt{NEXP-hard} in finding the team-optimal solution. \cite{hansen2004dynamic} provides a popular POSG planning algorithm, though without any complexity guarantees.
+In particular, \cite{tsitsiklis1985complexity} showed that variations of the classical ``team decision problem'' can be \texttt{NP-hard}.
+Later, \cite{bernstein2002complexity} showed that planning in Dec-POMDPs, a special class of POSGs with an identical reward function shared across agents, can be \texttt{NEXP-hard} in finding the team-optimal solution. \cite{hansen2004dynamic} provided a popular POSG planning algorithm, though without any complexity guarantees.
 There also exist other approximate/heuristic algorithms for solving POSGs \citep{emery2004approximate,kumar2009dynamic,horak2017heuristic}.